LuksReis/PowerShellPalace/README.md

 <h2>Admin Permissions</h2>

 When creating scripts that perform system-level operations such as modifying registry keys, installing programs, or making other significant changes to the system, you must run these scripts with administrative privileges.
-Here's a more accurate version:

-Some scripts you create may need to modify registry keys, install programs, or make other system-level changes.
-In these cases, you must execute your script as an Administrator.
-To do this:

 1. Right-click on the PowerShell icon
 2. Select "Run as Administrator"